Ian Holloway: Grimsby Town

 On 12 January 2021, Grimsby Town became the first football club in England to be fined for breaking COVID-19 protocol after it was revealed that Holloway had played darts with some of his players at the club's training ground.

-On 27 April 2021, Grimsby were relegated back to non-League for a second time, former Mariners player and BBC Humberside co-commentator Gary Croft blamed Holloway: "He's done miles more than me in the game, Ian Holloway, but I feel like it was just a bit of a play thing, a toy for him to play with.
-I just can't believe that people have stood around and watched it happen, watched it unfurl without getting into him, questioning him, and finding out what's going on.
-He was like that all-powerful person that no-one dare question.
-Crazy interviews that once were entertaining YouTube viewing, and are now completely not funny.
-He's come here and turned this season into a disaster.
-I don't think this is a particularly strong league, I don't think Town needed to do an awful lot, and for a club of our size in this league, we shouldn't be down where we are."
+On 27 April 2021, Grimsby were relegated back to non-League for a second time.
+Former Mariners player and BBC Humberside co-commentator Gary Croft blamed Holloway for using the club as "a bit of a play thing", and reflected that "I just can't believe that people have stood around and watched it happen, watched it unfurl without getting into him, questioning him, and finding out what's going on".

-Future
+Unemployed years

 Following his initial departure from Grimsby, Holloway went on to state that he was unsure whether he would return to football management again, saying his appetite for football has diminished.

 In a podcast interview in late 2022, Holloway blamed his Grimsby departure on the COVID-19 pandemic and the fact that his scouting network was not suited to operate at League Two level.
 He also stated he would be interested in a return to management but only at EFL Championship level.

 In February 2023, Holloway applied for and was interviewed for the vacancy at Scottish Premiership side Motherwell, although the board eventually chose Stuart Kettlewell.

+Swindon Town

+On 25 October 2024, nearly four years since he left his last role, Holloway was appointed as manager of EFL League Two club Swindon Town, taking over with the club in 22nd place.
+Following Swindon's poor form, Holloway quipped that he believed Swindon's training ground was haunted.

+On 14 December 2024, following a 1–0 defeat to Bradford City, Holloway had to be restrained by his players after an altercation with a Swindon supporter.
+Holloway, who had won only one of his opening seven games, ranted in a post-match interview by addressing the fan and staring down the camera and going on to suggest that the supporter should not travel to away games anymore.
+On 21 December, Holloway beat former club Grimsby Town in his 1000th managerial game, but again criticised supporters after the game who held a protest against the board, stating that it only represented a minority of fans.
+He also stated: "If you don't like me or the club or what we are doing then don't come, I believe that I will get thousands who will come".

+Swindon's form continued into 2025, thirteen points from six matches seeing Holloway named EFL League Two Manager of the Month for January 2025.

+In February 2025, Holloway was charged with misconduct by the EFL for abusive language towards a match official in the fixture against Chesterfield on 22 February.
+Holloway had been sent from the touchline.

+On 28 March 2025, having earned 36 points from 24 matches, Holloway was rewarded with a new long-term contract to keep him with the club until June 2028.